gebertocarlos/wheeloffortune/README.md

 flutter run
 Project Structure

+plaintext
+Copy code
+lib
-lib: Contains the main application code. main.dart: The entry point of the application. wheel_of_fortune.dart: The main widget for the Wheel of Fortune game. game_controller.dart: Contains the GameController class for managing the game state.
-How to Play
+├── main.dart             # Entry point of the application
+├── wheel_of_fortune.dart # Main widget for the Wheel of Fortune game └── game_controller.dart  # Contains the GameController class for managing the game state How to Play

 Start the Game: Run the application and start the game.